magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_dhamma-fighting.md

 Dhamma, it’s the one Dhamma.
 Even though they come from different places, they harmonize, they merge.

-But the thinking which causes all the disputes and conflict is .
+But the thinking which causes all the disputes and conflict is *diṭṭhi-māna*.
 Therefore the Buddha taught us to let go of views.
-Don’t allow to cling to those views beyond their relevance.
+Don’t allow *māna* to cling to those views beyond their relevance.

-The Buddha taught the value of constant recollection.
+The Buddha taught the value of constant sati, recollection.
 Whether we are standing, walking, sitting or reclining, wherever we are, we should have this power of recollection.
 When we have sati we see ourselves, we see our own minds.
 We see the ‘body within the body’, ‘the mind within the mind’.
 If we don’t have sati we don’t know anything, we aren’t aware of what is happening.

 So sati is very important.
 With constant sati we will listen to the Dhamma of the Buddha at all times.
 This is because ‘eye seeing forms’ is